-Wealthy Wayne Hayes is kidnapped by the less fortunate Arnold Mack, who lives in a row house with his disappointed wife and father-in-law.
-Then there’s Eileen, Wayne’s wife, who is confronted with her husband’s affair, which is unearthed during the course of the FBI investigation.
-“The Clearing” stars Robert Redford, Willem Dafoe and Helen Mirren, who recently appeared in “The Fate of the Furious,” the newest movie in the “Fast and the Furious” franchise.
+Wealthy Wayne Hayes is kidnapped by the less fortunate Arnold Mack, a disgruntled former employee.
+Hayes’ wife is then left to deliver the ransom.
+“The Clearing” stars Robert Redford, Willem Dafoe and Helen Mirren, who also appeared in “The Fate of the Furious,” a movie that wasn’t a flop.

-This movie only brought in $762,434 its opening week, but it gained traction in the second and third weeks with the number of theaters and ticket sales on an upward trend.
-The results were short lived, however.
+This movie only brought in $472,781 its opening week, but it gained traction in the second and third weeks with the number of theaters and ticket sales on an upward trend.
+The results were short-lived, however.
 By the end of its 14-week run, the movie was only showing in eight theaters with ticket sales of $3,814 for that seven-day period.
-Domestically, it earned $5.8 million, but foreign viewers were a bit more supportive, spending about $6.8 million on the movie.
+Domestically, it earned just under $5.8 million, but foreign viewers were a bit more supportive, spending about $6.8 million on the movie.

 Opening Weekend Gross: $676,048